Statistical Critique 2: Exploring p-values

 data = penguins)

-1. run an ANOVA to test for different slopes
+Step 2: Run an ANOVA to test if the groups have different slopes

-3 Part Three: Learning More about the Backlash Against \(p\)-values
+3 Part Three: Learning More about Misuses of \(p\)-values

 “The p-value was never intended to be a substitute for scientific reasoning.”
 Ron Wasserstein, Executive Director of the American Statistical Association